 Best things to do in Berlin

-Famous for its Nazi and Cold War history, Tempelhof Airport ceased operation in 2008.
-Now you can stroll down the runways where World War II Stuka dive-bombers took off and where, during the Berlin Airlift of 1948 when the Soviets blockaded West Berlin, the Western Powers landed supplies for the city’s 2.5 million residents in one of the greatest feats in aviation history.
+Famous for its Nazi and Cold War history, Tempelhof airport ceased operation in 2008.
+Now you can stroll down the runways where Second World War Stuka dive-bombers took off and where, during the Berlin Airlift of 1948 after the Soviets blockaded West Berlin, the Western Powers dropped supplies for the city’s 2.5 million residents in one of the greatest feats in aviation history.
 Today, the 368-hectare open space of runways and grasslands is much enjoyed by walkers, kite-surfers, cyclists, runners, skaters and goshawks.
 There are designated sections for dogs to run free, basketball courts, a baseball field, beer gardens and even small allotments where Berliners can grow their own veg.

-Brandenburg, a north-eastern state that surrounds Berlin, is known as the land of 3,000 lakes.
-A vision that's starkly beautiful in winter and effortlessly alluring in summer, the lakes are mostly accessible by public transport and each has its own character.
-While some lakes may be better for swimming and some for sunbathing alongside, you’ll be able to find your favourite (just as locals do).
-Besides, the idyllic landscape is a remedy to the delicious vices of Berlin: hoppy tankards of beer and endless amounts of fleshy sausage.
+Brandenburg, the north-eastern state surrounding Berlin, is known as the land of 3,000 lakes.
+Starkly beautiful in winter and especially appealing in the warmer months, many lakes are easily accessible by public transport and each has its own character.
+While some may be better for swimming and others for sunbathing, you’ll certainly be able to find one that’s right for you (just like the locals).
+Such idyllic scenes offer the perfect antidote to a hard night’s partying in the centre.

 Mauerpark is one of the biggest and busiest Sunday flea markets in Berlin, selling everything from clothes by local designers to cardboard boxes brimming with black-market CDs.
-Even if the market’s massive popularity means prices keep creeping up, you can still stumble upon a trove of rare records or vintage clothing.
+Even if the market’s massive popularity means prices keep creeping up, you can still stumble upon rare records and eye-catching vintage clothes.
 It’s also the venue for the immensely popular weekly outdoor singing session, Bearpit Karaoke.
-Thousands flock to the mobile soundsystem, which was the brainchild of karaoke courier Joe Hatchiban, to have a go on summer Sundays.
+Thousands flock to the mobile soundsystem, the brainchild of karaoke courier Joe Hatchiban, to have a go on summer Sundays.

 The first ‘premium cinema’ in Germany offers a luxury cinematographic experience, complete with a welcome cocktail, doorman and valet parking.
 The cinema dates back to 1948, when a café was converted into a small screening room called the Kino im Kindl or KiKi for short.
 It was later redesigned and renamed the Filmpalast and became one of West Berlin’s classiest kinos.
 After thorough renovations and another name change, it’s still a grand example of 1950s movie-going luxury, with an illuminated glass ceiling, comfortable seats and a gong to announce the film.

 Political demonstration or street festival?
 In Berlin, it’s often hard to tell.
-Whether lighting firecrackers on Silvester (New Year’s Eve) or swarming Görlitzer park on May Day, Berliners love to exercise their rights to drink in public, demonstrate and, in an entrepreneurial spirit, hawk homemade shots to tourists.
+Whether lighting firecrackers on Silvester (New Year’s Eve) or swarming Görlitzer park on May Day, Berliners love to exercise their right to drink in public, demonstrate and hawk homemade shots to tourists.
 Beware of patchy cell service and defunct ATMs on big holidays.